jordanrosedouglass/hypertension_research/README.md

 These variables are collected in fifteen minutes intervals while participants are wearing the device; the exception being steps which are accumulated and stored at one-hour intervals.

-Through a participant survey, also collected are
+Through a participant survey, also collected are several observations of social determinants of health.
+These will be used in the study as factors for risk assessment in model development.